izabelcavassim/Popgen_bacteria/README.md

 Computing the DFE and alpha
 -----------------------
-We used the method [GRAPES](https://github.com/BioPP/grapes) to estimate the DFE across pairs of species.
+We used the software [GRAPES](https://github.com/BioPP/grapes) to estimate the DFE across pairs of species.
 We first computed the folded Site frequency spectrum of synonysmous and non-synonymous sites using the customized python script:

 Grapes_files_pairwise_quantile.py